Genesee County Child Custody Law in Michigan

 • The mental and physical health of the parties involved

-• The home, school and community record of the child
+• The home, school, and community records of the child

-• The reasonable preference of the child, if the court deems the child to be of sufficient age to express preference
+• The reasonable preference of the child, if the court deems the child to be of sufficient age to express a preference

 • The willingness and ability of each of the parents to facilitate and encourage a close and continuing parent-child relationship between the child and the other parent